Get started with Ramp Procurement agents

 - "Add a final recommendation on whether to proceed with this vendor."

-Applyto add it to your policy. - Continue the conversation to make additional changes — you can ask Ramp to add, remove, or reword any section.
+- Continue the conversation to make additional changes — you can ask Ramp to add, remove, or reword any section.

 - When you are ready, run a test simulation directly from the chat.
-Select a prior procurement request to test against — if your policy references attached documents, choose a request that already has documents attached.
+Select a prior procurement request to test against — if your agent references attached documents, choose a request that already has documents attached.

 - Review all suggested changes and click